 Noncustodial parents who owe DSS child support arrears can improve their future, and their children's, by taking the necessary steps to lower their debt or to bring their child support order into line with their income.
-Many more parents qualify for these programs than take advantage of them.
-Debt is associated with lower child support payments, greater parental depression and poor health, worsened family relationships, less effective parenting, and deteriorating child behavior.
+Many parents qualify for the programs described below but few take advantage of them.
+To date, OCSS has reduced over $225 million of debt owed to the government and what we have seen is that reducing debt leads to increased child support payments.

 In addition, the Earned Income Tax Credit (EITC) helps low- to moderate-income parents get a tax break on their federal tax return.
 The City offers free financial counseling through the Department of Consumer and Worker Protection.
 One-on-one professional counselors can help with managing money and minimizing debt.

 Arrears Cap can put a limit on the amount of child support debt that a noncustodial parent owes to the government.
 The amount of arrears can be reduced to as low as $500.
 To qualify, noncustodial parents must owe child support debt to the NYC Department of Social Services (DSS).
 The parent's income must have been below the federal poverty level when their DSS arrears accumulated.
 Noncustodial parents can apply by mail.